LinkedIn Ads are expensive. Bad targeting makes them ruinous.

 "Retargeting audiences on LinkedIn convert at 3 to 5x the rate of cold audiences, at roughly half the cost per lead."
 (Metadata.io, Paid Social Benchmark Report 2025)

-LinkedIn Ads are not inherently wasteful.
-But the default setup encourages waste at every step.
-Broad audiences, Audience Expansion turned on, Audience Network enabled, no intent signals informing timing, and all budget pointed at cold outreach.
+LinkedIn Ads aren't inherently wasteful.
+The default setup, though, encourages waste at every step.
+Broad audience, Audience Expansion on, Audience Network on, no intent signals informing the timing, and all budget pointed at cold outreach.
 That combination burns money reliably.

-The fix is not complicated.
-Shrink your audience.
-Layer your targeting.
+The fix isn't complicated.
+Shrink the audience.
+Layer the targeting.
 Use intent data to time your campaigns.
 Turn off the settings that dilute your precision.
-Structure your budget around audience temperature, not audience size.
+Structure the budget around audience temperature, not audience size.

-Do those four things and your cost per qualified lead will drop.
+Do those four things and your cost per qualified lead drops.
 Not because LinkedIn got cheaper, but because you stopped paying to reach people who were never going to buy.

 At Nuvora Studio, we audit LinkedIn Ad targeting for free.
-If your campaigns are burning budget on the wrong audiences, we'll find the leak and fix it.
+If your campaigns are quietly burning budget on the wrong audiences, we'll find the leak and close it.

 Book a discovery call